Who is the Top Investor In Par Pacific Holdings Inc. (PARR)?

 Sponsored

-The stock witnessed a 26.06% loss in the last 1 month and extending the period to 3 months gives it a 20.00%, and is -0.17% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.57% over the week and 4.85% over the month.
+The stock witnessed a 23.18% loss in the last 1 month and extending the period to 3 months gives it a 30.39%, and is 4.43% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.18% over the week and 4.82% over the month.

 Par Pacific Holdings Inc. (PARR) Analyst Forecasts